 Why serials?
-Some readers their favorite writers—like Max Gladstone, Delia Sherman, Malinda Lo, Sarah J. Maas, Mary Robinette Kowal, Ellen Kushner, and Brian Francis Slattery—into new formats.
+Some readers follow their favorite writers—like Max Gladstone, Delia Sherman, Malinda Lo, Sarah J. Maas, Mary Robinette Kowal, Ellen Kushner, Brian Francis Slattery, and even J. K. Rowling—into new formats.
 But many serial readers have been groomed by internet reading to read differently.
 These new readers are looking for a quick read on cell phones: that could be an article on a really excellent geek news website, or it could be shorter-than-novels fiction.
 The rise in contemporary serial fiction is looking to find a place in that niche reading time.

 So if you’re looking for something to read in line at Starbucks, while you’re waiting for your kids at the bus stop, or just something that you can read in the same amount of time as you can watch a TV episode, serial fiction may be just the thing for you.